jeremylong/DependencyCheck/src/site/markdown/data/cachenvd.md

 If today happened to be August 4th, 2015, `"yesterday"` also would have worked.
 Also notice the usage of the `--data` parameter.
-This places the H2 database file directly in the folder alongside the .xml.gz files.
+This places the H2 database file directly in the folder alongside the .json.gz files.
 This is critical, so that D-C doesn't run against another version of the database, like the usual default in `$CLI_LOCATION/data`.